 STEAMhouse is a new £70 million pound building based at our expanding City Centre Campus.
 The state-of-the-art facility aims to drive sustainable economic growth across the city-region, creating jobs and improving quality of life.

-It will become the new home for its School of Computing and Digital Technology from the start of 2022.
+It is the new home for the School of Computing and Digital Technology.

 STEAMhouse will be occupied by staff and students of the School of Computing and Digital Technology, as well as all BCU faculties to participate in exciting cross faculty, interdisciplinary learning and teaching and co-creation.